Hit by wildfires, Kansas farmers get visit from governor - NewsBreak

 Hit by wildfires, Kansas farmers get visit from governor

-NATOMA, Kan.
-(KSNT) – Kansas Governor Laura Kelly visited areas affected by recent wildfires on Wednesday.
+NATOMA (KSNT) – Kansas Gov. Laura Kelly visited areas affected by recent wildfires on Wednesday.

 The governor’s office said she will be attending an informational meeting co-hosted by the Kansas Farm Bureau and Kansas Livestock Association in Natoma Wednesday night.
 There, they’ll showcase disaster relief resources and programs available to farmers and ranchers who were affected by the wildfires.